**Today’s sponsored guest post comes from the Canadian Securities Administrators (CSA). This has been reviewed and approved by Moneywehave.com

 4. They can be expensive to buy and trade

 Beyond the lack of constraints on the price of cryptocurrencies, the fees required to trade on crypto-asset platforms are generally unregulated and can differ greatly between platforms.
 These fees have the potential to erode profits, so it’s important you understand the full cost.
+You also need to factor in cryptocurrency taxes which can require quite a bit of paperwork.

 5. Traditional exchanges and cryptocurrency trading platforms are not the same